1. Resources

 If the same IP address is tied to multiple transactions and multiple cards, it’s a sign that the fraudster may be using information stolen from multiple consumers.

-Learn more about best practices
+Learn more about 3D-Secure technology

-Better Tools.
-Better Tactics.
-Better Results.
+Better tools.
+Better tactics.
+Better results.
 Learn how you can optimize your fraud prevention strategy today.REQUEST A DEMO

 Fraud Prevention: Using the Right Tools

-Learn more about 3-D Secure 2.0
+Learn more about CVV2

 Address Verification Service

-Address Verification Service (AVS) helps reduce risk by automatically checking the billing address listed in the transaction against the address registered with the issuing bank.
+Address Verification Service helps reduce risk by automatically checking the billing address listed in the transaction against the address registered with the issuing bank.

 Learn more about AVS